What's making us happy: A guide to your weekend reading, listening and viewing

 by Linda Holmes

-I strongly recommend this interview with Philadelphia Phillies player Bryce Harper, in which, among other things, he discusses his affinity for the work of the romance writer Elle Kennedy.
+Writer Sara Schaefer, who's written for TV and lots of other things, made an amazing video that lays out some of the arguments her guild is making as they vote on a possible strike authorization, and while she was at it, she showed her process in making a miniature model of a writers' room.
+It's a great watch.

-Also recommended: Josh Gondelman has a list out of the 12 Most Boston Celebrities, Ranked By Boston-ness.
+Maris Kreizman's podcast, The Maris Review, which features thoughtful author interviews, reached its 200th episode this week.
+I recommend it, even the episodes other than mine.
+Which, not to brag, was all the way back at Episode 12, so I am a Maris Review hipster.

-NPR's Teresa Xie adapted the Pop Culture Happy Hour segment "What's Making Us Happy" into a digital page.
+NPR's Tilda Wilson adapted the Pop Culture Happy Hour segment "What's Making Us Happy" into a digital page.
 If you like these suggestions, consider signing up for our newsletter to get recommendations every week.
 And listen to Pop Culture Happy Hour on Apple Podcasts and Spotify.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.